Barbara Oakley: Academic career

-Oakley became a professor of engineering at Oakland University in 1998, after graduating with a Ph.D. at the school.
+Oakley became a professor of engineering at Oakland University in Michigan, in 1998, after graduating with a Ph.D. at the school.
 She continues to be a part of the Industrial and Systems Engineering Department at Oakland.

-Oakley participates in several areas of research.
-These include STEM education, engineering education, general learning, online learning, MOOCs and their effects, and studies of empathy and altruism.
+Oakley participates in several areas of research including STEM education, engineering education, general learning, online learning, MOOCs and their effects, and studies of empathy and altruism.

-Oakley has co-created (with neuroscientist Terry Sejnowski) and teaches Learning How to Learn: Powerful mental tools to help you master tough subjects, a MOOC offered on Coursera.
-Structured with four modules, the course covers access to experts’ learning methods of various disciplines, certain functions of the brain, and other researched tactics proven to be effective in becoming skillful with challenging subjects.The course had its first three runs in August and October 2014 and January 2015, respectively, when it attracted approximately 300,000 students in total.
-It is now available in on-demand format.
+Oakley co-created, with neuroscientist Terry Sejnowski, and teaches Learning How to Learn: Powerful mental tools to help you master tough subjects, a MOOC offered on Coursera.
+Structured with four modules, the course covers access to experts’ learning methods of various disciplines, certain functions of the brain, and other researched tactics proven to be effective in gaining skill with challenging subjects.
+The course had its first three runs in August and October 2014 and January 2015, when it attracted approximately 300,000 students in total.
+The course is now available in on-demand format.
 A total of more than 4 million students have enrolled as of June, 2025.

+Oakley has authored numerous books including NY Times bestsellers and several have been translated into many languages.
+She describes the use of neuroscience tools to help students improve their learning.

+Awards

+Oakley was recognized as an elected IEEE Fellow of Education Society, won the IEEE Willaim E. Sayle II Award for Achievement in Education in 2020.
+In 2021, Academicinfluence.com named Oakley as a "highly influential woman in engineering".
+Oakley was awarded the Harold W. McGraw, Jr. Prize in Education in 2023.
+The American Association for the Advancement of Science elected Oakley as a Fellow in 2025.